scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 decorators available in the standard library.
 There are three decorators which really form a part of the language:

-- :py:func:`classmethod` causes a method to become a "class method", which means that it can be invoked without creating an instance of the class.
+- `classmethod` causes a method to become a "class method", which means that it can be invoked without creating an instance of the class.
 When a normal method is invoked, the interpreter inserts the instance object as the first positional parameter,